AlbertGallegoJimenez/TsunamiClassifier/README.md

 ### Data source 🔍

 The dataset used for training the model is stored at the data folder as [earthquakes.csv](/data/earthquakes.csv).

-This dataset is generated with earthquake data gathered from [USGS earthquakes database](https://www.usgs.gov/programs/earthquake-hazards/earthquakes).
+This dataset is generated with earthquake data gathered from the USGS [ANSS Comprehensive Earthquake Catalog (ComCat)](https://earthquake.usgs.gov/data/comcat/).
+The catalog started providing data since 1976 and includes seismic parameters such as hypocenters, magnitudes, phase picks, and amplitudes.
+With this data, new variables are calculated by applying analytical formulations, in particular the [Okada parametrization](https://www.bosai.go.jp/e/sp/pdf/Okada_1985_BSSA.pdf), which assumes that an earthquake can be considered as the rupture of a single fault plane.
+With this method, relevant parameters such as slip (vertical displacement of the fault), various angles (strike, dip, and rake), and geometric fault parameters (length and width) are inferred.

 ### Data labeling methodology 🏷️